open-access-policies/streaming/_privacy_policies/prv_pol_001.md

 Users must have comprehensive control over their personal data:

-**Right to Access:** Complete copy of personal data in portable format within 30 days **Right to Rectification:** Correction of inaccurate personal data within 30 days **Right to Erasure:** Deletion of personal data within 30 days except where retention is legally required **Right to Restrict Processing:** Limitation of data processing for specific purposes **Right to Data Portability:** Transfer of personal data to other services in common formats
+**Right to Access:** Complete copy of personal data in portable format within 30 days **Right to Correct:** Correction of inaccurate personal data within 30 days **Right to Erasure:** Deletion of personal data within 30 days except where retention is legally required **Right to Restrict Processing:** Limitation of data processing for specific purposes **Right to Data Portability:** Transfer of personal data to other services in common formats